mparno/fenics-web/source/doc/dolfin/programmers-reference/index.rst

 ..
-The programmer's reference for FEniCS goes here.
+The programmer's reference for DOLFIN goes here.

 .. _programmers_reference_index:

 #############################
-FEniCS programmer's reference
+DOLFIN programmer's reference
 #############################

 The FEniCS programmer's reference documents the FEniCS